Jayceeoh: Early years

 Jayceeoh spent his high school years at the Taylor Allderdice High School in Pittsburgh, PA.
 Allderdice alumni include Wiz Khalifa, Mac Miller and the founders of their label, Rostrum Records.
 Throughout Wiz Khalifa's ascent to hip-hop's elite, Jayceeoh held down Wiz and the Taylor Gang with mixtape features as well as being his special occasion tour DJ.
 Jayceeoh then went on to spend his college years studying music and production at Emerson College in Boston.

 In January 2011, Jayceeoh won 1st place at the National McDonald's Flavor Battle Finals.
 In December 2011, Jayceeoh was recruited by Sony/RCA recording artist Sammy Adams to be his official tour DJ for his major label debut.
 Soon after connecting with Sammy, they toured clubs and arenas alongside some of the biggest Pop stars in the world.
 They have also made national TV performances on Conan O'Brien and 90210.

+Biography (2013–present)

+Jayceeoh released his first original track "DAMN" in collaboration with DJ Scene on Fools Gold Records in November 2013.
+Earlier that year, he earned the title of champion of VH1′s "Master of the Mix" TV show, securing a prize that included $250,000 and a one-year contract to serve as the official DJ for Smirnoff Vodka.
+Jayceeoh shifted his focus entirely to producing music, contributing to various labels such as Atlantic Records, Dim Mak Records, Buygore Records, Ultra Records, Fool's Gold Records, and his very own Super 7 Records, amongst others.